JCumin/Brachylog/README.md

 ### `A b Z` - Behead

 True when `Z` is the tail of `A` (i.e. `A` minus the first element).
 Works on lists, numbers, strings and atoms.

+### `A c Z` - Concatenate

+True when `Z` is the concatenation of the elements of list `A`.
+Works on lists of lists, lists of numbers, lists of strings and lists of atoms.
+All elements of `A` must be of identical type.

+### `A h Z` - Head

+True when Z is the head of `A` (i.e. the first element).
+Works on lists, numbers, strings and atoms.

 ### `A l Z` - Length